 Publishing and dissemination

-When your press release has been translated, you should upload it to your website so that you have a link to share on social media, in newsletters, and any other channels that you are using to disseminate a particular press release.
+When your press release has been translated, you should upload it to your website so that you have a link to share on social media, in newsletters, and on any other channels you use to disseminate a particular press release.
 Some tips on targeted dissemination are available in a different guide under the 'Media and Dissemination' heading.

 Let us know

-If you have questions about translating press releases, please contact Jo Anthony (firstname.lastname@example.org).
+If you have questions about translating press releases, please get in touch with email@example.com.